Genomics-Bhuwan/Dama_gazelle_Conservation_Genomics_Project/Synteny_analysis.md

 **Date:** 2025-10-11

-This tutorial demonstrates a complete workflow for homology based gene prediction.
-The pipeline includes:

-1. Quality control (FastQC)
-2. Adapter trimming (Trim Galore + Cutadapt)
-3. Mapping reads to a haplotype-resolved Ruminant Telomere-to-Telomere(T2T)reference genome assembly of Dama gazelle(Nanger dama)
-4. BAM processing (Picard & Samtools)
-5. Variant calling and filtering (GATK & VCFtools)

 > **Note:** All code blocks are for **demonstration purposes only** and are not executed in this document.

 ---

-# Dama Gazelle WGS Variant Calling Pipeline
+# Dama Gazelle WGS synteny analysis

-This tutorial demonstrates the workflow for whole-genome sequencing (WGS) variant calling in the Dama gazelle.
+This tutorial demonstrates the workflow for whole-genome sequencing (WGS) synteny analysis in the Dama gazelle.
 Each step includes the commands in a copyable code block.

 ---